popatre/react-composition/README.md

 ### Task 3.

-Navigate to the /post page.
+Navigate to the `/blog` page.

 This page has a scroll listener which will update the state with the scroll progress.
-Each time the Post component re-renders, the map function iterates over the posts array and creates a new PostCard component for each item.
-Therefore, when scrolling occurs and triggers a re-render of the Post component, all the PostCard components will also re-render.
+Each time the Blog component re-renders, the map function iterates over the posts array and creates a new PostCard component for each item.
+Therefore, when scrolling occurs and triggers a re-render of the Blog component, all the PostCard components will also re-render.

-We could use the `useMemo` hook to address this, but can also achieve the same thing using composition!
+We could use the `useMemo` hook to address this, but can also achieve the same thing using **composition**!

-React components re-render when their state or props change.
+**React components re-render when their state or props change.**

-If the main bulk of the page `the Posts/PostCards` are props, unless they change, they should not be re-rendered.
+If the main bulk of the page `Blog/PostCards` are passed as props to another component, unless they change, they should not be re-rendered.

-A `PostLayout` component has been made for you.
+A `BlogLayout` component has been started for you.

-It currently has a copy of the Post component.
-Refactor this so that it deals with the scrolling/state and makes use of composition.
+It currently has a copy of the `Blog` component.
+Refactor this so that `BlogLayout` deals with the scrolling/state and makes use of composition.

-The `Post` component should handle the displaying of the posts/PostCard components.
+The `Blog` component should handle the displaying of the posts/PostCard components. - It doesn't not need any state

-`Keep the re-render useEffect in this component to track how many times it has re-rendered.`
+`Keep the re-render useEffect in the Blog component to track how many times it has re-rendered.`

-The Post page should display the same as previously i.e Progress -> Posts -> Footer progress
+The `Blog` page should display the same as previously i.e Progress -> Posts -> progress (in the Footer)

+It should not re-render when the page scrolls and you should need to only use the BlogLayout component once i.e.